LanieOkorodudu/UV-End2End-Test--Playwright/README.md

-# Playwright End-to-End Tests for Universal Viewer (Release Candidate 5)
+# Playwright End-to-End Tests for Universal Viewer (Release Candidates)

 This repository contains end-to-end tests for Release Candidate 5 of the Universal Viewer application, built using Playwright.
 The tests validate critical functionalities, including UI interactions, settings, locale-specific behaviors, and universal navigation.